 In essence, these activities are the creation of the organization’s strategy.

 The last part of the strategy formulation stage of the Strategic Management Framework is to create goals and targets relating to the organizations defined strategy.
 It’s great to know what you’re going to do at a high level, but for your strategy to be useful it needs to include specific detail to manage towards.
+To help with this, many organizations use Balanced Scorecards.

 Stage 3: Implementing your strategy